quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 ## Limitations

-- Currently, only one Amazon S3 bucket can be monitored at a time.
+- Each EDP stack monitors one S3 bucket.